edemaine/coauthor/README.md

   Use quotes (`'...'` or `"..."`) to search for phrases or `regex:"..."` to search for regular expressions with spaces in them; normally, spaces act as an AND query.
+  Connect words/phrases with `|` to get an OR query instead.
   `tag:...` does an exact match for a specified tag; it can be negated.
   `is:root` matches root messages (tops of threads).